Fort Street Public School

 To support literacy learning at home, Fort Street facilitates online access to Literacy Planet and the PM eCollection.

-The school’s amazing learning support staff, led by Mrs Singer (K-2) and Ms Sjoblom (3-6), work with students who are learning English as an additional language or dialect (EALD) or have additional support needs.
+The school’s learning support staff work with students who are learning English as an additional language or dialect (EALD) or have additional support needs.
 Individual and small group programs target the specific needs of students and ensure that students feel engaged in the process of learning.